cloux/cloux.github.io/init/index.md

  * New GNU/Linux distributions
  * Modern systems where speed has priority

-SysVinit shows it's age, but there are kludgy workarounds available for almost anything.
+SysVinit shows its age, but there are kludgy workarounds available for almost anything.
 It is hardly recommended for a modern Linux distribution, but does well in older distros and on less powerful hardware.
 Linux SysVinit is still (as of 2018) used as default by [PCLinuxOS](http://www.pclinuxos.com), [Antix](http://antix.mepis.org), [Slackware](http://www.slackware.com), [Devuan](https://devuan.org), [Refracta](http://www.ibiblio.org/refracta/) and others.

 ---
 ---
 ## OpenRC

 Developed as [Gentoo](https://wiki.gentoo.org/wiki/OpenRC) project, OpenRC was not designed as complete init replacement, but only a dependency-based rc (run command) that works with the init program that is provided by the system<sup>([1](https://wiki.gentoo.org/wiki/OpenRC/Baselayout_1_to_2_migration#What_is_OpenRC.3F))</sup>.
-It works well in conjunction with the old SysVinit, addressing some of its weaknesses, while using it's widely available initscripts. [openrc-run](http://manpages.org/openrc-run/8) also provides its own interface to commands and daemons.
+It works well in conjunction with the old SysVinit, addressing some of its weaknesses while using it's widely available initscripts. [openrc-run](http://manpages.org/openrc-run/8) also provides its own interface to commands and daemons.

-Similar to the [daemontools](#daemontools-family) family, OpenRC supports custom named runlevels, defined simply as directories living in _/etc/runlevels_.
-This is a clear improvement over SysVinit with predefined runlevels.
+Similar to the [daemontools](#daemontools-family) family, OpenRC supports custom named runlevels defined simply as directories living in _/etc/runlevels_.
+This is a clear improvement over SysVinit with static predefined runlevels.
 Process _supervision_ however does not seem to be a part of OpenRC's design.
 It's done with some dirty and less dirty hacks which involve managing PID files to be able to start/stop processes when necessary.
 Current process management implementation _start-stop-daemon_ uses this scheme with some known flaws like positive false PID acquisition<sup>([2](https://wiki.gentoo.org/wiki/Process-Supervision#Rationale))</sup>.
 This approach has the same issues as the old SysVinit scheme.
 Alternatively, a foreign supervisor like _runit_ or _s6_<sup>([3](https://github.com/OpenRC/openrc/blob/master/s6-guide.md))</sup> can be used, or you can develop your own supervision<sup>([4](https://wiki.gentoo.org/wiki/Process-Supervision#OpenRC_supervision_backend))</sup>.
-There are attempts to make a native service supervision for OpenRC, like the [supervise-daemon](https://github.com/OpenRC/openrc/blob/master/supervise-daemon-guide.md), but this requires special, customized initscripts that do not allow the daemon to fork...
+There are attempts to make a native service supervision for OpenRC like the [supervise-daemon](https://github.com/OpenRC/openrc/blob/master/supervise-daemon-guide.md), but this requires special, customized initscripts that do not allow the daemon to fork...

 While you could use [s6](#s6) or [runit](#runit) together with OpenRC, the real question is: why then keep OpenRC and complicate things, when both _s6_ and _runit_ already offer complete init systems?